ONSdigital/application-profile/README.md

 ```

 ## Editions

+> `dcat:DatasetSeries` is recommended as part of [DCAT v3](https://w3c.github.io/dxwg/dcat/), which is still in draft.

 Many statistics producers publish sets of statistics at a regular frequency as monthly, quarterly, or annual releases.